 3. Varying Lighting Conditions: Lighting in sports venues can change at lightning speed but all of these umpteen lights end up affecting the visibility of the ball.
 So to overcome this snag, its essential for the computer vision systems to be robust enough to adapt to the myriad of quick changes to maintain accurate tracking.

-4. Occlusion : It is highly probable that the ball can be lost in the shuffle and it might get hidden behind players or other objects, thus making it invisible to the cameras for brief moments.
+4. Occlusion : Players or other objects might hide the ball in the shuffle, making it invisible to the cameras for brief moments.

 Predicting the ball’s position when it reappears is a major obstacle that requires sophisticated modeling with advanced prediction techniques.